zeeshan-abbas/campaign-react-app/README.md

 ## Test Case

 This project includes Unit Tests & Integration Testing (Only written for App & Header Component).
-To run the Test cases use `npn test` command.
+To run the Test cases use `npm test` command.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).